-Findings: The proposed development does not directly abut a dedicated public open space.
-However, the building does abut a public right-of-way and the loading dock feature provides a transition from the private building space to the right-of-way.
-Throughout the District, these loading dock platforms are used by pedestrians and restaurant goers for seating and places to observe the activity along NW 13th Avenue.
+Findings: The loading dock feature provides a transition from public to private space.
+Throughout the District, these platforms are used by pedestrians and restaurant goers for seating and places to observe the activity along NW 13th Avenue.
 Therefore this guideline is met.